 The symptoms of anemia vary, depending on the degree of RBC loss or shortage.

-Menstrual bleeding or iron deficiency tends to cause mild chronic anemia with symptoms of fatigue, pallor (pale skin colour), and weakness.
+Menstrual bleeding or iron deficiency tends to cause mild chronic anemia with symptoms of fatigue, pallor (pale skin colour), shortness of breath, and weakness.
+Those with iron deficiency may experience a craving to eat ice, clay, dirt or other substances.
+This is known as pica.
+Treating the iron deficiency will resolve pica.

 If anemia is due to major blood loss, such as in cases of severe GI bleeding caused by ulcers, you may feel dizzy and very weak, especially if you stand up suddenly.